RALAD: Bridging the Real-to-Sim Domain Gap in Autonomous Driving with Retrieval-Augmented Learning

-In this section, we conducted experiments to validate the effectiveness of our OT algorithm in computing the similarity between real-world and virtual-world feature maps.
-As shown in Figure \ref{fig: OT_distance}, the algorithm successfully retrieves the most approximate feature map from each dataset.
-Specifically, a lower OT distance indicates a higher degree of similarity between two feature maps, such as those from KITTI1 and CARLA1 in Group 1 and Group 2.
-Both groups demonstrate high consistency in key features (e.g., vehicle positions and lane conditions) and achieve the minimum required transmission costs of 62.27$ \times 10^4$ and 70.21$ \times 10^4$, respectively.
-These results highlight the capability of our pixel-level OT algorithm to accurately compute the similarity between feature maps in practical applications, enabling effective matching of real and virtual data.
-The findings are consistent with our proposed theory, confirming the enhanced performance of the improved OT algorithm in similarity calculations, thereby providing a solid foundation for subsequent feature fusion and model training.
+\textbf{Visualization of Retrival Results:} As shown in Figure \ref{fig: OT_distance}, we visualized the nearest sets of feature maps retrieved by RALAD, to verify that our method can retrieve highly approximate simulated and real-world feature maps.
+It can be seen that the method successfully retrieves the most approximate feature map from each dataset.
+Specifically, a lower OT distance indicates a higher degree of similarity between two feature maps, such as those from KITTI1 and CARLA1.
+Both groups demonstrate high consistency in key features (e.g., vehicle positions and lane conditions) and have the minimum transmission costs of 62.27$ \times 10^4$ and 70.21$ \times 10^4$, respectively.
+These results highlight the capability of RALAD to accurately compute the similarity between feature maps in practical applications, enabling effective matching of real and virtual data.